 11 Oct 2019

-In June six collaborations that completed this years programme came together to pitch for additional seed funding generously donated by Bank of Ireland to develop their prototypes.
-The audience at the event decided which projects should be awarded funding and PPR (Participation & the Practise of Rights) was awarded £5,000 to develop their ‘Housing Rights Watch” app.
-The app allows members of the public to directly apply to the Housing Executive Chief Executive for official homeless status utilising their formal complaints process and has been developed in response to an increasing volume of homeless people who are without official Full Duty Applicant status.
+Six collaborations completing this years programme came together to pitch for additional seed funding, generously donated by Bank of Ireland to develop their prototypes.
+At an event in June, the audience decided which projects should be awarded funding and PPR (Participation & the Practise of Rights) was awarded £5,000 to develop their ‘Housing Rights Watch” app.
+The app allows members of the public to directly apply to the Housing Executive Chief Executive for official homeless status utilising their formal complaints process and has been developed in response to an increasing volume of homeless people who are without official Full Duty Applicant Status.

 Marissa Mc Mahon is an organiser with human rights organisation PPR, commented “Since launching the app we have supported nineteen homeless people who were denied official homeless status until we intervened.
 They are the tip of the iceberg.
 Many more homeless people have no support at all and will spend weeks, months and years in hostels waiting for recognition.
 In the meantime Housing Rights Watch will be rolling out in hostels providing support to homeless people to claim their rights.”